-A. Parking is free for up to 3 hours (by obtaining a free 3 hour ticket from the car park ticket machines) at Captain Cook Square & Ferry Road car parks.
+A. Parking for up to 3 hours is £1.50 at Captain Cook Square & Ferry Road car parks.
 Full details of prices in all the Council's car parks can be found by going to the parking section of the Council's website at